LVS Bull Call Spread Strategy

 Frequently asked questions

-- A bull call spread on LVS is the bull call spread strategy applied to LVS (stock).
+A bull call spread on LVS is the bull call spread strategy applied to LVS (stock).
 The strategy is structurally moderately bullish: A bull call spread buys an at-the-money call and sells an out-of-the-money call at a higher strike for defined risk and defined reward bounded by the strike width.
-With LVS stock trading near $46.39, the strikes shown on this page are snapped to the nearest listed LVS chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With LVS stock at $46.39 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed LVS chain strike and the premiums come straight from that session's bid/ask midpoint.

-- The breakeven for the LVS bull call spread priced on this page is roughly $47.48 at expiration, derived from end-of-day chain premiums.
+The breakeven for the LVS bull call spread priced on this page is roughly $47.19 at expiration, derived from the August 14, 2026 end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current LVS market-implied 1-standard-deviation expected move is approximately 12.94%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The LVS market-implied 1-standard-deviation expected move in the same options snapshot is approximately 8.08%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.